 Presently, I live and minister out of Mocksville, North Carolina.
 As a pastor of a great body of believers who believe they are on mission for Christ, I study, preach, teach, give vision, plan, counsel, and write.
 Blaise Baptist Church is sincerely endeavoring to be a caring community of Christ-like disciple.

 I am married to Marcia (Dollar).
 She has rescued our four children from being raised by a distracted dad.
 They are wonderful adults living lives that make us rejoice.
 We’re blessed with three grandsons.
 Marcia loves the Lord deeply, loves history, and, being gifted by the Lord as a teacher, teaches about both with passion and knowledge.
 We’ve lived and ministered as a family in three states as well as in Ontario, Canada and Romania.
 I’ve visited and ministered in numerous countries.

-Backing my Wolverines, Red Wings, Lions, and Tigers reveals southeastern Michigan roots held dear to this day.
+Backing my Wolverines, Red Wings, Lions, and Tigers reveals my southeastern Michigan roots.
 My heart still jumps at the mention of Ypsilanti and Ann Arbor.
+And what can be said about Rawsonville!
 Good memories.